 I carried these bad boys across campus, but had to take two breaks, because my arms were exhausted.
 I wasn’t as tough as I thought, and it would have been wise to take a rolly suitcase.
 We received many books, a physical diagnosis kit, and print outs of the slides for our first course.
 They also told us we would get more when class started.
 Registration took nearly two hours of waiting in line.
 Our class has about 1000 students in it!
 That’s huge!
 I also got my new student ID!

 In that picture, I have eyebrows and a full face of make up, however, I doubt I will put eyebrows on the entire time I am here.
 The make up just melts right off with the humidity.
 I sweat every time I go outside.
-However, the beauty of this island definitely trumps my love of superficial beauty.
-I’ll take that any day.
 After that I wanted to relax at Grand Anse beach, so I hopped on the bus and got off at the last stop and met four lovely ladies who I tagged along with at the beach.

 After getting to know each other, I was surprised of our similarities.
 All but one of them were 25 or older, and tired of spending money on applications to American schools.
 Medical and Veterinary schools are extremely competitive in the US.
 Not only does it include four more additional years of schooling, plus residencies that can also require years of attendance, but many, many students do not get into medical school their first time applying.
 Even worst, the costs are outrageous to apply.